About B2B Trail

 How long is the Border to Border Trail?

-35 miles of trail exist as a part of the B2B Trail today, with 55 miles planned.
+43 miles of the B2B Trail are completed today, with 55 miles planned.

 How do I access the Border to Border Trail?